roberto-ceraolo/roberto-ceraolo/README.md

 ## Some projects I've worked on recently:

+I built [Sentence Pair Finder](https://github.com/roberto-ceraolo/semantic-diverse-search), a system to find pairs of sentences which are similar in meaning but diverse in words in large corpora.

+I worked on [CausalQuest, a dataset of Natural Causal Quesitons](https://github.com/roberto-ceraolo/causal-quest) (Paper under review)

 🔭 I worked on building a vector search retrieval system and generative models for Gamma Ray Logs (Earth subsurface measurements) at Schlumberger-Doll Research, Cambridge, MA.
 (Patent pending approval)